How to Become a Detective in the UK

 What is the Role of a Detective?

 A detective’s role is to investigate and gather evidence to help to resolve criminal cases.
-He or she may be called upon to respond to emergency calls at any hours of the day and night, as well as arrest the suspects.
+They may be called upon to respond to emergency calls at any hours of the day and night, as well as arrest the suspects.

 A detective can also gather evidence at a crime scene, process it, and use it as evidence in a criminal case.
-He or she interacts with different types of people, including other police officers, rescuers, and the general public.
+They interact with different types of people, including other police officers, rescuers, and the general public.

 Investigation of Crime Scenes

 In order to begin working as a detective, one must first properly investigate the crime scene.
-He or she took pictures from every angle possible, covering the entire location for future reference.
+They took pictures from every angle possible, covering the entire location for future reference.

 Visiting the crime site allows the investigator to collect evidence such as fingerprints, weapons, criminals’ leftovers, and other items that could be relevant in a future investigation.